migueltc13/TryHackMe/INSTRUCTIONS.md

-# Instructions for using this repository:
+# Instructions to use this repository:

 ### 1. Fork this repository to your own GitHub account by clicking the "Fork" button in the top right corner